Montara State Marine Reserve and Pillar Point State Marine Conservation Area: Recreation and nearby attractions

-Big wave surfers and their fans travel from around the world to catch a glimpse of the giant waves that break at “Mavericks” off nearby Pillar Point.
+Big wave surfers and their fans travel from around the world to catch a glimpse of the giant waves that break at "Mavericks" off nearby Pillar Point.
 Montara State Beach is a popular destination for area visitors just north of the SMR, as are the tide pools at the Fitzgerald Marine Reserve, which will be further protected and enhanced with the creation of Montara SMR in the surrounding waters.

 Point Montara Light Station features an historic lighthouse.
-And just north is Gray Whale Cove State Beach, gray whales are often spotted from the bluff above a sheltered cove.
+Just north is Gray Whale Cove State Beach, gray whales are often spotted from the bluff above a sheltered cove.

 Montara SMR prohibits the take of all living marine resources.
 Pillar Point SMCA prohibits the take of all living marine resources, except the recreational and commercial take of pelagic finfish by trolling or seine, the commercial or recreational take of Dungeness crab by trap and the commercial or recreational take or market squid by hand-held dip net or round haul net.
 However, California’s marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.